 Filters, tubing and mask cushions are the items that most often need to be replaced.
 Filters help to clean the air generated by the CPAP machine.
-In general filters should be replaced every four weeks.
+In general, fine filters should be replaced every four weeks.
 People living in homes with smoke or pets will need to replace CPAP filters more frequently.
-Tubing should be replaced every 12 months, while the life expectancy of mask cushions varies based on the brand and model.
-Visit the CPAPtalk.com forum or the specific product page of the CPAP mask to know when to replace your mask cushion.
+Tubing should be replaced every 12 months.
+There are different types of hoses and some, such as heated hoses, are specific to the manufacturer.
+The life expectancy of mask cushions and nasal pillows vary based on the care and cleaning of the products, generally lasting three to six months.Shop Now

 Cleaning and changing filters is the only maintenance required for a CPAP machine.

 The filters are located at the back of the machine at the air intake.

 - What are the different types of filters?

 - There are three types of filters used with CPAP machines: Reusable Foam Filters, Disposable Fine Filters, and Bacteria Filters.